Dementia Series: When You Are a Concerned Neighbour or a Friend

 What Else Can I Do?

-There are a few other things you can do, depending on how close you are to the adult.
+You can do a few other things, depending on how close you are to the adult.

 If you have known them for some time and you are in a position of trust, and you are just beginning to see concerning signs of cognitive decline, sit down with them and gently tell them what you have observed, what your concerns are, and say you would like to help.